agronholm/apscheduler/docs/userguide.rst

 The scheduler_ comes in two flavors: synchronous and asynchronous.
-The synchronous scheduler actually runs an asynchronous scheduler behind the scenes in a dedicated thread, so if your app runs on :mod:`asyncio` or Trio_, you should prefer the asynchronous scheduler.
+The synchronous scheduler actually runs an asynchronous scheduler behind the scenes in a dedicated thread, so if your app runs on :mod:`asyncio` or `Trio <https://trio.readthedocs.io/en/stable/>`_, you should prefer the asynchronous scheduler.

 The scheduler can run either in the foreground, blocking on a call to :meth:`~Scheduler.run_until_stopped`, or in the background where it does its work while